codesByJose/codesByJose/README.md

 Front End Web Developer.
 ------------------------

 I've long been interested in programming and writing front end codes, and I am glad to have started this journey.
-I have become quite advanced with HTML and CSS and now onto JAVASCRIPT.
+I have become quite advanced with HTML,CSS,JAVASCRIPT and REACT.
 And it has been an amazing journey so far.

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [joesthomas2003@gmail.com](mailto:joesthomas2003@gmail.com)